pygame-community/pygame-ce/docs/reST/ref/sdl2_video.rst

       | :sl:`Get or set the mouse confinement rectangle of the window`
       | :sg:`mouse_rect -> Rect|None`

-      Setting this attribute to a :class:`pygame.Rect` to confine the cursor to the specified area of this window.
+      Setting this attribute to a rect-like object confines the cursor to the specified area of this window.

       This attribute can be None, meaning that there is no mouse rect.